DhiruPranav/Getdata-CleanData/README.md

 ## Course Project for Coursera "Getting and Cleaning Data" (Course Code: getdata-031)

 ### Assumptions
-1. Script file and data should be placed in the R working directory
+1. Script file and data should be placed in the data directory.

 2. Submission Location : https://github.com/DhiruPranav/Getdata-CleanData